eyang2020/Super-Awesome-Chat-App/README.md

 ## ManageProfile Class

 Class Description:
 This class includes the GUI for the user to view their current information and edit it if they so choose.
 The user can also delete their account.
 When the user selects an option for what information to edit, it opens a text box for them to input their new information and edits it where the current information is displayed.
 It also changes the information kept in all other classes where it is kept.

+Constructor:
+The constructor connects the GUI to the client so they can access necessary information as needed.

+Action Listener:
+There is an action listener for each edit information option that the user has.
+When the user selects the edit button they choose it opens a text box where they can enter their new information.
+They can confirm this change with a change button next to the text box that also has a listener.
+When selected, a switch statement in the listener for the change button gets the int value corresponding to their selection and edits the information that was changed across the classes that store it and updates the GUI with the new information.

+Run:
+The run method creates the frame that has the panel with the labels and buttons corresponding to the information they can edit.
+It also gives them the option to delete their account if they choose.
+This window is updated when the user selects one of the edit information buttons to include a text box where they put the new information this operation was described previously.

 To test this class a main method was run to ensure the formatting was done correctly and displayed the correct information/options and was tested with an operating client/server to test the actual functionality.
 There was also a testing done to make sure the class exists, the constructor is correct, the fields exist, and the methods exist and have correct return types.